While payment methods can vary from office to office - you will usually have a number of choices.

 If you have a considerable amount of savings, this may not be an issue - although you may be at a disadvantage if you cannot show a source of income.
 If you are receiving assistance from another source - such as WINZ payments - you should provide verification of this.

-Any additional payments you may have to make will vary, but may include letting fees to be paid to your agent, as well as a bond on the property.
+Any additional payments you may have to make will vary, including a bond on the property.
 This is usually equivalent to three or four weeks rent, water usage and electricity supply.

 It is also important to budget for the additional costs that can be associated with moving, such as connections and removal charges.